HADAS496/comics-and-Reaganomics-/about.md

 In the late 2000s, I plunged deeper into this dark universe, playing the Arkham trilogy video games, where Arkham Asylum was in the geographical focus of the game."
 %}

-{% include jumbotron.html
-  height="100vh"
-  image-path="scrollstory/images/for my project/arkham video game.jpg"
-%}

-<p style="clear:both"></p>
-In the late 2000s, I plunged deeper into this dark universe, playing the Arkham trilogy video games, where Arkham Asylum was in the geographical focus of the game.

 The very mention of Arkham Asylum, for me, conjured a haunting comparison; those gates, emblazoned with the name “Arkham Asylum,” echo the chilling inscription “arbeit macht frei” from Auschwitz—a reminder of the nature of such places.
 Their promise of liberation is but a deadly joke.